megascatterbomb/mega_mod/README.md

 ### Made ties less arbitrary.
 When both teams die at exactly the same time (or the time limit introduced by this mod is reached), both teams get a point.
 This is necessary as the game can't last more than 5 rounds.
 However, if the score is 2-2 and there's a tie, the winning team is chosen arbitrarily.
 If this rare situation occurs, this mod makes the win slightly less arbitrary by awarding the win to whichever team most recently lost a player to death (implying their team lasted longer).

-## Cumulative cash on cp_freaky_fair
+## cp_freaky_fair

+### Cash accumulates between rounds.
 Too often do people complain about capping on cp_freaky_fair, lest they lose their ability to ~~pay off the japanese mafia~~ purchase some insane combination of upgrades.
 To prevent this, the cash is preserved between rounds.
+Both teams start with the same amount of cash that the richer team had at the end of the previous round.

+### Nerfed canteens.
+Reduced durations for the kritz canteen (10s -> 8s) and the Uber canteen (10s -> 5s).

 ## No truces on koth_lakeside_event & koth_viaduct_event